Our ASPIRE Curriculum

 - children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents and/or carers; and

-If parents or others would like more details about our curriculum in each academic year group we will be pleased to show them the Early Years Foundation Stage Curriculum, National Curriculum Subject Guidelines and our school curriculum schemes of work.
-Further details can also be found on many of our curriculum and class pages.
+If parents or others would like more details about our curriculum in each academic year group then please contact the school on 0151 477 8460/1.
+We would be pleased to show you the Early Years Foundation Stage Curriculum, National Curriculum Subject Guidelines and our school curriculum schemes of work.